ahan98/CS231n/notes/neural-networks-2.md

 **Dividing the variances by 1/sqrt(n)**
 - `W = np.random.randn(n) / sqrt(n)`
-- `n` is the "fan-in," i.e. the number of inputs into a neuron
+- `n` is the "fan-in," i.e. the number of inputs (from the previous layer) into a neuron
 - this improves upon the small random number heuristic because now, the weights are not proportional to the size of a matrix (where a large matrix would have larger weights on average)